Modularity in gene regulatory networks

 - Proposed an experimental method for measuring fan-out and retroactivity based on gene expression noise (Biophys.
 J, IEEE CDC 2012 ).

-- Gene circuit analysis by mapping between gene regulatory networks and analog electrical circuits (future work, J. Biol.
+- Gene circuit analysis by mapping between gene regulatory networks and analog electrical circuits (J. Biol.
 Eng).

 - "Stochastic Control Analysis" (SCA): Developed a sensitivity analysis method for adjusting phenotypes by noise control (PLoS Computational Biology, Mathematical Biosciences).

 - SCA application to noise control in E. coli (in progress).

 - Analyzed noise propagation and its effect on system sensitivities in reaction networks (Journal of Chemical Physics 2013).

 - Application of SCA to real biological systems such as stochastic switching in the HIV-1 long terminal repeat (LTR) promoter activity (future work).

 - Novel way to control cell-to-cell variability (in the aim to design noise-induced phenotypes in E. coli; Journal of Chemical Physics 2013) (in progress).

 - Interaction between stochasticity and nonlinearity (Hill coefficient) (in progress).

 - Extended the metabolic control analysis (MCA) to the stochastic regime (PLoS Computational Biology, Mathematical Biosciences).